zhulik/pal/README.md

 - Extensibility and configurability: pal is not designed to be the most flexible IoC framework, only *flexible enough* to reach its goals.

-- lightweightness: while looking simple and having minimalistic API, pal is not that simple inside.
+- Lightweightness: while looking simple and having minimalistic API, pal is not that simple inside.
 It uses **reflection** and some other dirty tricks so you don't have to.